 SPANISH LANGUAGE AND CULTURE

 Students will have an option of one of two Spanish classes.
 SPN 319S will provide introductory instruction in Spanish language and culture, offering insights into the culture and history of Spain.
 SPN 319S has no prerequisites.
 Heritage speakers and other students with high Spanish proficiency will enroll in SPN 328C, an advanced course on Spanish Literature and Culture.
 Enrollment in SPN 328C requires demonstrated proficiency or credit in SPN 611D, SPN 612, or SPN 312L.
+Heritage speakers can place into SPN 328C by taking a proficiency test offered monthly by the Department of Spanish and Portuguese.
 Either SPN 328C or 319S can count toward foreign language and culture requirements for students in the College of Natural Sciences.

 To enrich your experience and help keep costs down, housing will be providing through home stays with local families.